krishkankure/diabetes-diagnosis/README.md

 # Diabetes Diagnosis (KureSafe)
-A Web Application that Uses Gradient-Boosted Machine Learning to Accurately Predict the Onset of Diabetes
+A Web Application that Uses Gradient-Boosted Machine Learning to Accurately (>90%, multiple metrics) Predict the Onset of Diabetes
 !["Predicting the Onset of Diabetes"](figures/example.png)
 ## Local Install
 Start by cloning this project.